tweag/ormolu/DESIGN.md

   Fix bugs that we find that way (2 weeks).
 * Write a good readme explaining why the project was created and how it is better, etc (2 days).
-* Improve the executable by adding more interesting options (2 days).
 * Switch CI to Travis and test with multiple GHC versions (1 day).
 * Make and announce the first public release on Twitter/Reddit (1 day).
 * Figure out how to use the formatter application with major text editors